The Gartner Market Guide for Digital Asset Management defines one of this year’s key challenges for DAM customers as:

 With Nuxeo, searches for rich media provide results in a snap, complete with previews even for the highest video resolutions.
 This is true for your users whether the content they’re looking for was stored originally in their home region or somewhere else worldwide: everything a user has permission to see is at their fingertips.

 Want content reviews to incorporate global feedback?
-With Nuxeo Edge Cache, international file transfers are faster and less disruptive to your team’s workflows.
+With Nuxeo Edge Cache, international file transfers are faster and less disruptive to your team’s content management workflows.
 By securely storing binaries in rapidly-synced caches close to your locations worldwide, content download time is reduced up to 95 percent, with a 90 percent reduction in bandwidth consumption.

 International Compliance and Localization